phil-opp/blog_os/blog/content/second-edition/posts/04-testing/index.md

 test-timeout = 300          # (in seconds)
 ```

-If you don't want to wait 5 minutes for the `trivial_assertion` test to time out, you can temporaily decrease the above value.
+If you don't want to wait 5 minutes for the `trivial_assertion` test to time out, you can temporarily decrease the above value.

 After this, we no longer need the `trivial_assertion` test, so we can delete it.